-Item 8d | GMA 12 DFC Planning Update | July 2024
+Item 10d | GMA 12 DFC Planning Update | October 2024

-GMA 12 members last met Wednesday, July 31, 2024 to discuss a wide range of topics impacting the future adoption of the 2026 Desired Future Conditions (DFCs).
+GMA 12 members met Wednesday, September 20, 2024, to discuss topics impacting the future adoption of the 2026 Desired Future Conditions (DFCs).
 GMA 12 members have previously adopted the position to begin the fourth planning round using the finally adopted Desired Future Conditions from the third planning round as an initial starting point.
 This facilitated the members' ability to begin discussions of the nine statutorily mandated factors related to the adoption of the fourth round Desired Future Conditions.

 Factors 1-3 have been considered earlier in the process.
-The next three factors to be considered will be effects of subsidence, feasibility of the preliminary DFCs, and any other factors not explicitly described in TWC 36.108.
+The next three factors were considered during the meeting.
+They were effects of subsidence, feasibility of the preliminary DFCs, and any other factors not explicitly described in TWC 36.108.
 Any changes to well pumping files will be considered during the feasibility factor consideration.
 It has been the practice of the District to account for all current pumping and a reasonable projection of future pumping in the BVGCD well pumping files.
-This is something that should be considered during the August board meeting.
-BVGCD will likely be the only member bringing additional modeling of water production to the GMA.
-The other four districts have shown no desire to alter the DFCs by adding newly permitted or actual production to their pumping files.
+AGS has completed the GAM run and presented it to the Board.
+That presentation was given during the September 20th meeting.

-There was a robust discussion surrounding the socio-economic impacts of pumping on domestic wells.
+There continues to be discussion and a focus surrounding the socio-economic impacts of pumping on domestic wells.
 It is apparent that all the districts have programs in place to mitigate the impacts of large-scale pumping.

-Lost Pines GCD continues to actively campaign for changing the way the DFCs are expressed.
+Lost Pines GCD continues to actively campaign for district to possible use different methods for expressing the DFCs.
 Currently, the DFC expression is an amount (feet) of artesian head reduction allowed as an average across a District (ex.- 262' of reduction in Simsboro in 2070).
 LPGCD believes that a better expression would be percentage of artesian head remaining at a given time.
 They believe this is easier for the public to grasp.
 Either way, the same data is used to come to the ultimate answer.
-There will be energetic discussions surrounding this topic in the months ahead.
+There will continue to be in-depth discussions surrounding this topic in the months ahead.